 The short answer is no. To become a lawyer, you’ll need to complete a course of study that meets the requirements of legal practice boards around Australia, such as Southern Cross University's Bachelor of Laws.
 But what you will get from earning a Master of Business Law is legal knowledge that you would only otherwise get in law schools.

 As SCU Online’s Lipman suggests, you’ll be able to think like a lawyer and rely less on legal services.
 “And that is: What are the facts?
 What are the legal issues?
 What is the law, and then how do I resolve a particular issue in the context of the legal outcome that is likely to happen?
 So, it's a frame of reference and thinking that I think is really valuable,” says Lipman.

 How will a business law degree benefit my career?<

 A business law degree will not only validate your experience in business but also enable you to take advantage of economic opportunities.
 You’ll be able to identify risks early and clear obstacles, delivering more value to your organisation.
 Whether those risks are in contracts, processes or elsewhere in the business environment, you’ll have the capacity to respond faster with solutions that save time, effort and money.

 Study SCU’s Master of Business Law

-SCU offers the Master of Business Law 100 per cent online, You can study when you want, where you want and continue to work throughout the course.
-That’s not only good for social isolation, but you’ll be able to apply your learnings immediately.
-Learn how a Master of Business Law degree can help you today.
+SCU offers a 100 per cent online Master of Business Law, giving you the flexibility to study while you work.
+You can study when you want, where you want and continue to work throughout the course.
+That’s not only good for limiting your social isolation – you’ll also benefit by being able to apply your learnings immediately.
+Learn how the Master of Business Law degree can help you today.